+We believe high-quality print communication cuts through digital clutter like nothing else.
+And there’s science to support this.
+Physical material is better connected to memory and involves more emotional processing than digital content.
 And for brands, there’s proven ROI, too.
-This deep emotional connection has proven results for both brand awareness and transactional conversion.
+This deep emotional connection generates results for brand awareness as well as transactional conversion.
 That’s why so many of today’s most innovative marketers are investing in print.

 Brands have a powerful opportunity — like never before — to make an impact with print in their arsenal of marketing media.

 Redbird’s origins, dating back to 1996, are rooted in custom publishing.
 Founder Susan Gates was a magazine executive in New York for many years, prior to launching Redbird to create print magazines for national brands.
 Redbird’s passion for and excellence in print publishing is unmatched.
 Our award-winning editors and creative directors grew up inside the halls of Conde Nast, Hearst, Time Inc., National Geographic, the New York Times, Smithsonian, and Hachette.
 We customize teams for each print project we take on, pulling in colleagues who are not at the top of their game but are an ideal fit for the brand and subject matter.

 With a circulation of more than 30 million every month, Costco Connection was strongly grounded in smart content, and beloved by an ever-growing, loyal membership following.
 But, with challenging competitors on the horizon, Connection needed to take its next leap forward.
 Redbird was invited to help Costco’s internal publishing team reimagine and update this important brand marketing publication.